 A catastrophe struck the church on Dec.
 28, 2011.
 A terrible fire!
 The fire completely destroyed the church, the sanctuary, chapel, and the large three level wing known as the Goodman Building.
 Fortunately, no one was killed or injured, and the fire department managed to keep the day care center from burning.

-The congregation has grown stronger since the fire, but still has not fully recovered.
-We have been worshipping at The Villa of Kansas City, a little over a block away.
-We established offices there, and that building, once a funeral home, has a serviceable chapel where we have held worship services for 4 years now.
+The congregation has grown stronger since the fire.
+We began worshipping at The Villa of Kansas City, a little over a block away.
+We established offices there, and that building, once a funeral home, has a serviceable chapel where we held worship services for 4 1/2 years.